 Component-based models, in contrast, represent a large variety of models that analyse expenditures by various components (e.g. financing agent, goods and services, groups or individuals).
 An important sub-class of component-based models is known as macro-simulation or cell-based models.
 These involve grouping individuals into cells according to key attributes, usually age and sex.
 Typically, they focus on expenditure projection, with each age (a) and sex (s) cell associated with an average healthcare expenditure (i.e. healthcare expenditure per capita) for goods and services in question.
-At its most basic level, healthcare expenditure is then projected by multiplying these average expenditures by the projected number of individuals included in each cell in each projection year (t) (Astolfi et al., 2012) (see Figure 2.2).
+At its most basic level, healthcare expenditure is

+13 See Wren et al. (2017) for a detailed review of these alternative modelling methods. then projected by multiplying these average expenditures by the projected number of individuals included in each cell in each projection year (t) (Astolfi et al., 2012) (see Figure 2.2).